guettli/bash-strict-mode/README.md

 ShellCheck can recognize several types of incorrect quoting.
 It warns you about every unquoted variable.
 Since it is not much work, I follow ShellCheck's recommendations.

+## Fish Shell

+BTW, I use the Fish Shell for interactive usage on the terminal, and for scripts I use Bash.

 ## /r/bash

 Thank you to [https://www.reddit.com/r/bash/](https://www.reddit.com/r/bash/)